Fallstudien über AIIB finanzierte Projekte

 E&S Category: A

 Project Details: The AIIB is proposing to provide a loan of 225 million EUR to support the design, construction, and operation of a new 1560MW Combined Cycle Gas Turbine Power Plant.
+This is the largest gas plant AIIB has funded to this day.

 Capacity: 1,560MW